aedoardo1990/Master_Human_Nature/README.md

 ### Unfixed bugs

 - Firefox Mobile: the layout of the form section does not display completely as it should.
 As mentioned in the Browser testing, the dropdown menu does not work completely in Firefox.
+- Image on the "About the Author" page is slightly pixelated on big screen sizes.
+I tried to look for the same image with better quality but there was not in the web.

 ## Technologies used